radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/create-backup.md

 Under "Backup Details" a "Backup Name" will auto-populate for you in the space provided.

-> **Note:** Backup names must be unique.
+[!note] Backup names must be unique.
 You will receive a warning if the backup name entered is already in use.

 ![image description](images/create-backup-name.png)